Full 2014 Lincoln MKZ Review

 Front-drive V6 models return an EPA-estimated 22 combined (19 city/28 highway), while all-wheel-drive models achieve 21 combined (18 city/26 highway).

 Finally, the 2014 Lincoln MKZ Hybrid combines a 2.0-liter four-cylinder with an electric motor for 188 total hp.
-The hybrid is front-wheel-drive only and uses a continuously variable transmission (CVT) to return an impressive 45 mpg across the board.
+The hybrid is front-wheel-drive only and uses a continuously variable transmission (CVT) to return 38 mpg combined (38/37).
 We haven't yet tested an MKZ Hybrid, but the mechanically similar Ford Fusion Hybrid accelerated from zero to 60 mph in 8.4 seconds -- not a record-breaking performance, but on the quicker end of hybrid sedan performance and on par with the Lexus ES 300h.

 Standard safety features include antilock disc brakes, stability and traction control, front side-impact airbags, front knee airbags and side curtain airbags.
 The 2014 Lincoln MKZ also features the programmable MyKey system, allowing parents to set limits for vehicle speed and stereo volume for their young drivers.
 Sync also offers emergency crash notification that automatically dials 911 in the event of an airbag deployment.